-Mater Academy St. Cloud (the "School"), is a charter school sponsored by the School Board of Osceola County, Florida (the "District").
+Mater Academy St. Cloud (the "School"), is a component unit and a charter school sponsored by the School District of Osceola County, Florida (the "District").
 The School's charter is held by Mater Academy Central, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the board of directors of Mater Academy Central, Inc., which is composed of four members and also governs other charter schools.
-Mater Academy Central, Inc. is a subsidiary of Mater Academy, Inc. and have board of directors in common.
-The board has determined that no component units exist that would be require inclusion in the School's financial statements.
+Mater Academy Central, Inc. is a single member entity controlled by Mater Academy, Inc. Both entities have board of director members in common.
+The board of directors has determined that no component units exist that would be require inclusion in the School's financial statements.